PerfectGym/developer/content/api/classes/userclasses.md

     GET Classes/UserClasses

 Returns paginated user classes list.
+All feature classes and all past classes user has attended are included.

 ### Employee mode parameters